robsketch/kx-insights-enterprise-project/README.md

 # kx-insights-enterprise-project
-An example of a KXI project to achieve the official fundamentals certification from KX
+This is an example of a KXI Enterprise project to achieve the official fundamentals certification from KX.

 # Overview
 In this example of using KXI Enterprise, I opted to generate a dummy feed of AAPL trade data to generate some HLOC interval stats.
 There are two reasons for this choice: